okfn/opendefinition/source/open-definition-dev.markdown

 work be attributed in distributed versions of the work.
 If this condition is imposed it must not be onerous.

-*TODO*: "onerous" is vague.
+    LV: "onerous" is vague.

-*KM*: Still maybe not quite there, but perhaps something along the lines of "If this condition is imposed, it must not unnecessarily burden the use of alternative formats or alternative means of distribution".
+    KM: Still maybe not quite there, but perhaps something along the lines of "If this condition is imposed, it must not unnecessarily burden the use of alternative formats or alternative means of distribution".

 #### 2. Integrity